dmitrypol/dmitrypol.github.io/_posts/2016-10-14-rails-scope-inside-scope.md

 scope :pending,    ->{ where(status: :inactive) }
 {% endhighlight %}

-One option is to chain scopes `active.not_demo` but we might forget.
+One option is to chain scopes `active.not_demo` but we might forget in our application code.
 Or we can modify [default_scope](http://api.rubyonrails.org/classes/ActiveRecord/Scoping/Default/ClassMethods.html) to exclude `demo` but that is usually not recommended.
 Instead we can simply chain scopes inside the scope.
 Now whenever we call `.active` or `.pending` in our code the demo accounts will be excluded.

 {% highlight ruby %}
 # app/models/account.rb